The Future of the Data Engineer

 For instance, if you have an incremental process that loads data periodically into a very large table, and you want to remove some of that data, you have to pause your pipeline, reconfigure the infrastructure, and then deploy new logic once the new columns have been dropped.

-Tooling doesn’t really help you much, particularly in the context of differential loads.
+Data engineering tooling doesn’t really help you much, particularly in the context of differential loads.
 Backfills can still be really painful, but there are some benefits to holding onto them.

 “There are actually good things that come out of maintaining this historical track record of your data,” he says.
 “The old logic lives alongside the new logic, and it can be compared.
 You don’t have to go and break and mutate a bunch of assets that have been published in the past.”